Confused about DBS checks in gyms and leisure centres?

 A lifeguard will be engaging in regulated activity if they carry out any of the following activities:

-- Teaching, training, instructing, caring for or supervising children, on more than four occasions in a 30-day period, when the lifeguard is not themselves supervised by someone else in regulated activity.
+- Teaching, training, instructing, caring for or supervising children, on more than three occasions in a 30-day period, when the lifeguard is not themselves supervised by someone else in regulated activity.
 This doesn’t need to involve the same children each time.

 - Day-to-day management, on a regular basis, of someone who is providing a regulated activity in relation to children.
 In this case, this would refer to the lifeguard’s manager.